GOLD is for the mistress—silver for the maid—

 Whether you’re within the first few days or the very last days of your engineering education, it is important to understand the origins and symbolism of the ring given to graduating engineers each year in Canada.

-The Iron Ring is relatively plain, originally made from iron, now made from stainless steel, the ring still retains its original character.
-The simple grey ring has the appearance of being worked, not a smooth polished finish like a common ring worn as jewelry.
-Today, worn proudly on the small finger of the working hand, the ring serves to remind the owner of the responsibilities they hold as lives and safety are at stake for every engineer’s decisions.
+The Iron Ring is relatively plain; originally made from iron, now made from stainless steel, the ring still retains its original character.
+The simple grey ring has the appearance of being worked, as opposed to the smooth polished finish of a common ring worn as jewelry.
+Today, worn proudly on the small finger of the working hand, the ring serves to remind the owner of the responsibilities they hold, as lives and safety are at stake for every engineer’s decisions.
 It also identifies the owner to the world as a Canadian engineer.
-If you are graduating and need information about the iron ring ceremony, please contact your departmental grad rep or the EUS Graduation Director (email@example.com).
+If you are graduating and need information about the iron ring ceremony, please contact your departmental grad rep or the EUS Graduation Director at firstname.lastname@example.org.

 This year, the Iron Ring Ceremony will be taking place on Wednesday March 9th, 2016 at the Queen Elizabeth Theatre in downtown Vancouver.
 The main doors to the Theatre will open at 1:15 PM so students should plan to be there ready to enter at that time.
 Doors will be closed at 2:15 pm and no one will be allowed in or out after that time.
 The actual Ceremony will start at approximately 2:30 PM and should finish at around 3:45 PM.

-1) Ring presenter must be Obligated Engineers wearing their own Iron Ring
+1) The ring presenter must be an Obligated Engineer wearing their own Iron Ring.

-2) Ring presenter must be a relative of the registered student receiving the ring.
+2) The ring presenter must be a relative of the registered student receiving the ring.

-3) Ring presenter and ring recipients are seated in a relatively small section of the auditorium so only one presenter per student is
+3) The ring presenter and ring recipients are seated in a relatively small section of the auditorium, so only one presenter per student is permitted.

-Once Iron Ring has confirmed that they are Obligated Engineers, they will email the presenter and attach an information file giving timing, Ceremony procedure etc. They will also copy the email to the student concerned so that they know too.
+Once Iron Ring has confirmed that they are an Obligated Engineer, they will email the presenter and attach an information file with timing, Ceremony procedure etc. They will also copy the email to the student concerned so that they know as well.

-Any Obligated Engineer wearing his or her Iron Ring is welcome to attend the Ceremony and does not need to register beforehand.
+Any Obligated Engineer wearing their Iron Ring is welcome to attend the Ceremony and does not need to register beforehand.

 No, unfortunately you will have to wait until next year’s ceremony.
 You may attend a ceremony in any other region if you will be out of town.

 The faculty has been informed of this timeline.
 They are doing their best to accommodate any conflicts.
-If the conflicts are NOT resolved by the end of February, directly contact Jeanie Malone at firstname.lastname@example.org.
+If the conflicts are NOT resolved by the end of February, directly contact the EUS VP Communications at email@example.com.

 More information will be communicated towards the end of February.